LosManos/VacheTache/README.md

 ## PseudoRandom class

-PseudoRandom has a slightly different raison d'�tre than VacheTache.
+PseudoRandom has a slightly different raison d'ètre than VacheTache.
 Namely to *not* generate randomised data but determistic data.
 This is for instance used for automatic tests where one wants to know the input and hence output.
 It is really just a descendant of VacheTache with a nifty constructor and a name that reminds of its purpose.

+## Stability

+Most methods are ok but some are the first naïve implementation.
+With that said, many of the methods have been copied to a "real" system where they, by the time of writing, are running.

 ## Constructors